Policy

 D – Exceptions must be documented in Concur

-1 – If a traveler requests an exception, they must attach evidence to their reimbursement request in Concur.
+1 – If a traveler’s exception is approved, the traveler must attach evidence to their reimbursement request in Concur.
 Evidence must include:

-• the approval or denial from the executive director or designee in writing.
+- the approval from the appropriate authority in writing.